My BBQ Chicken Chili is not only easy to make, it’s won a few chili cook-offs, too! It’s saucy, sweet, and has a little bit of a kick.

 Remove chicken from the chili and set aside on a plate.

 Shred the chicken breasts and sprinkle ranch dressing mix over the chicken, tossing to coat.
 Return chicken to the chili, followed by the pineapple and cilantro.
-Stir to combine and season with remaining salt to taste.
+Stir to combine and serve.